iamnorus/RCLAUNCHER/README.md

 ## Features
 * 🚀 Easy management of Fabric and Forge versions.
-* 🔐 Microsoft Account Authentication support.
+* 🔐 Microsoft Account Authentication support.not yet
 * ⚡ Fast downloads and automated modpack handling.

 ---